mwvgroup/pwv_kpno/rst_source/validation/data_handling.rst

 In the published SuomiNet data there are occasional instances when the measured PWV column density is unmasked and negative.
-In some (but not necessarily all) cases this can be attributed to a malfunction of a particular GPS receiver.
+In some (but not necessarily all) cases this can be attributed to a hardware malfunction.
 Measurements for any time when the reported PWV concentration is negative are ignored.

 Hourly and Daily Publications
 =============================

-For GPS sites located within the continental United States, SuomiNet measurements are published hourly and then reprocessed and published again daily.
-Hourly data releases are provided for convenience, but may not be as accurate as the daily releases.
-As such **pwv_kpno** uses measurements from the daily data releases whenever possible, and suppliments these measurements with the hourly releases when daily data is not available.
+For GPS sites located within the continental United States, **SuomiNet** measurements are published hourly and then reprocessed and published again daily.
+Hourly data releases are provided for convenience but may not be as accurate as the daily releases.
+As such pwv_kpno uses measurements from the daily data releases whenever possible and supplements these measurements with the hourly releases when daily data is not available.

 Supplemental Receivers
 ======================